 7. Carman: A Long Time Ago … In a Land Called Bethlehem

-Any number of Carman albums could have made this list, but with this statuesque stance, sleeveless robe and authoritative glare into the heart of the Holy Land, we feel we made the right choice.
+Any number of albums from the late, great Carman could have made this list, but with this statuesque stance, sleeveless robe and authoritative glare into the heart of the Holy Land, we feel we made the right choice.

 8. Jerry Irby: Hot Line to Heaven